arvin-dwarka/Udacity_Data_Analyst/P2/short_questions/short_question_answers.md

 ####2.2 What features (input variables) did you use in your model?
 Did you use any dummy variables as part of your features?

 The features used were rain, precipitation, mean wind speed, hour of the day, mean temperature, and weekday.
-The dummy variable used were the turnsitle *unit* identifications.
+The dummy variable used were the turnstile *unit* identifications.
 Linear regression was not applied to the unit parameters.

 ####2.3 Why did you select these features in your model?

-The default feature set of rain, precipitaion, hour and mean temperature were preserved as they maintained a higher R-squared.
-Two further features, mean wind speed and weekday, were included as they were likely drivers for riderships; there was a boost in R-squared by including mean wind speed and weekday features.
+The default feature set of rain, precipitation, hour and mean temperature were preserved as they maintained a higher R-squared.
+Two further features, mean wind speed and weekday, were included as they were likely drivers for ridership; there was a boost in R-squared by including mean wind speed and weekday features.

 ####2.4 What are the parameters (also known as "coefficients" or "weights") of the non-dummy features in your linear regression model?